paulternate/cf-venafi-automation/docs/99-tlspc-application-automation/README.md

    - **Events** - Details the steps CloudFormation has taken to (one hopes) successfully translate your parameterized Template into a Stack.
    The Events tab is usually your first port of call when investigating CloudFormation failures.
    - **Resources** - A list of the resources (Native AWS and Custom) which CloudFormation created for you.
 You will observe that your Stack has one Lambda Function and one TLSPCApplication.
-   In the columm named Physical ID you will find a handy blue hyperlink to the Lambda function.
+   In the column  named Physical ID you will find a handy blue hyperlink to the Lambda function.
    The TLSPCApplication also has a collection of letters and numbers known as the Physical ID.
    **Ask yourself, what do you think this represents?**
    - **Outputs** - Outputs are selected informative results of successful runs.
 For example, if your stack creates a database entry CloudFormation could deposit a unique identifier here.